devinshields/h2odocs/source/tutorial/glm.rst

    :width: 100%

-Additional specification
+Additional specification detail

 .. image:: GLMrequest2.png
    :width: 100%

 GLM Results
 """""""""""

-GLM output includes coefficients (and normalized coefficients when standardization is requested as well).
-Also reported are the AIC and the error rate.
+GLM output includes coefficients (as well as normalized coefficients when standardization is requested).
+Also reported are AIC and error rate.
 A specification of the model is printed across the top of the GLM results page in red.

 Users should note that if they wish to replicate results between H2O and R, it is recommended that standardization and cross validation either be turned off in H2O, or specified in R.

 .. image:: GLMoutput.png
    :width: 100%

 Validating on Testing Set